OpenBB-finance/OpenBB/website/content/bot/reference/discord/darkpool/alldp.md

 # alldp

 This command allows the user to retrieve the last 15 darkpool trades for the specified stock ticker.
 A darkpool is a private stock trading system that allows large trades to take place without affecting the public market, providing access to larger and more efficient trades.
-The command /dp alldp ticker:AMD will provide the user with the last 15 darkpool trades for the AMD stock ticker.

 ### Usage